 Letter grade and the numerical equivalents used for this calculator

 Grade point average (GPA) is a commonly used indicator of an individual's academic achievement in school.
 It is the average of the grades attained in each course, taking course credit into consideration.
 Grading systems vary in different countries, or even schools.
-This calculator accepts numerical inputs as well as letter grades based on the common system using the letter grades A, B, C, D, and F. These letter grades are translated into numerical values as shown below.
+This calculator accepts letter grades as well as numerical inputs.
+These letter grades are translated into numerical values as shown below.

 A+ = 4.3 grade points